If you’re still considering yourself a ‘global warming skeptic’ in 2012, then we need to talk.

 - A 2010 paper suggested a mechanism by which acupuncture might work.

 - In 2011, neutrinos were observed apparently going faster than light.
 Except they weren’t, it turned out to be bad wiring.

 - Remember “Cold Fusion“?
 There are still occasional papers, even though the Department of Energy concluded after its 2004 review that Cold Fusion is still as nonexistent as it had been in 1989.

 Fact is, scientists love overturning consensus and discovering new things that don’t fit theory.
 Consider the hunt for the Higgs Boson, where as one paper put it, the nightmare scenario is that the Higgs Boson is discovered—and nothing else is.
 Scientists want to test exotic and controversial theories like string theory, and if they find any data to support those controversial theories you can be sure it’ll be published.
 There aren’t any recent papers outlining evidence that no man-made global warming has occurred, simply because nobody can find any evidence to support that conclusion.

 So if you’re still a ‘global warming skeptic’ in 2012, you’re pretty much in conspiracy theory land.
-Global warming is undoubtedly real.
+Even the Flat Earth Society believes in global warming.
+It is undoubtedly real.
 It’s almost a certainty that mankind has caused most of the recent change.
 It’s time to accept that and start asking yourself what we should do in response, especially given that things might be a lot worse than was believed back when it was possible to think nothing was wrong.